wotbrew/relic/README.md

 ![in the tar pit](doc/tar.jpeg)

-Are you spending too much time writing mechanical wiring and glue?
+Are you tired of writing mechanical wiring and glue?
 That has *nothing* to do with your actual business logic?

 `relic` might help, but it's not a medical professional.
 It's a functional relational programming library.

 - like SQL for clojure data.
-- munge with joy via the glorious relational open access information model.
+- join with joy with the glorious relational open access information model.
 - laugh at cache invalidation problems with __incremental materialized views__ and dataflow sorcery.
 - relational expressions as __data__, open to introspection and analysis.
 Gives static tools a fighting chance.
 - __constraints__ a-la-carte, gain confidence.
 I'm not talking just types, say things like [order can have at most 10 items if its associated customer is called bob and its tuesday](https://wotbrew.github.io/relic/constraints).